lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline7.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/miss_mooncake.png" width="155" height="200" /></p>

-While Lady H. was exploring the power of sprouts, she had some great discussions on StackOverflow!
+During Lady H.'s exploration stage, she had some great discussions on StackOverflow!
 Let's hear the story!

-She started with asking for help about Airflow data transfer issue, not only she got the solution from Talgat but also got a suggestion from Hamza for trying out ZenML.
-Although, as ZenML's Co-Founder, it's natural for Hamza to recommend their products, Lady H. was looking for better tools than Luigi and Airflow at that time, Hamza's suggestion still provided her a hope.
+She started with asking for help about airflow data transfer issue, not only she got the solution from user Talgat but also got a suggestion from user Hamza for trying out ZenML.
+Although, as ZenML's Co-Founder, it's natural for Hamza to recommend their products, since Lady H. was looking for better tools than Luigi and Airflow at that time, Hamza's suggestion still provided her a hope.

-Later it turned out this extra exploration is a good one!
-ZenML was showing a smooth Airflow setup to Lady H., and it not only solved Airflow data transfer issue but also provides a more flexible solution.
-Having gained so much excitment, the only challenge left for Lady H. was to show the DAG on Airflow UI.
-She asked Hamza again and got fast response, it was thrilling to hear that he's going to create a ticket for the problem solving.
-Finally, the problem solved!
-Such a great learning experience!
+Later it turned out this extra exploration was a good one!
+ZenML was showing a smooth airflow setup experience, and it not only solved airflow data transfer issue but also provides a more flexible solution.
+Having gained so much excitment, the only challenge left for Lady H. was to show the DAG on the airflow UI.
+She asked Hamza again and got fast response, it was thrilling to hear that he was about to create a ticket for the problem solving.
+Finally, the problem was solved and it posed such a great learning experience to Lady H.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/great_discussion.png" width="1000" height="700" />